Buying a collectors’ motor car at auction

 You are able to pre-register for the auction by completing the online form.
 This will generate a paddle number which you can use on sale day.
 You can also register in person when you arrive at the auction.

-If you are unable to attend the auction, one of the Bonhams MPH Team will be able to act as your ‘hand’ in the sale room.
-We will call you a couple of minutes prior to the lot coming under the hammer and relay to you how the bidding is progressing.
-You can then decide to bid.
+If you are unable to attend the auction, one of the Bonhams MPH Team will call you and act as your ‘hand’ in the sale room.
+We will call you prior to the lot coming under the hammer and relay to you how the bidding is progressing and we can quick jump in to bid on your behalf , giving you the best chance of success should you decide to bid.
 To register for a telephone bid please complete the online form.
-As a back-up option, should you not be contactable for any reason, you may consider placing a covering bid; this enables the clerk to bid on your behalf to secure the lot for the lowest amount possible.
+As a back-up option, should you not be contactable for any reason, you may consider leaving us a covering bid; this enables the clerk to bid on your behalf to secure the lot for the lowest amount possible and you won't miss out due to any technical difficulties.

 Watch the auction live and take part as if you are there in person via our own online bidding platform with no additional charges.
 You can watch and listen to the auction, then simply bid by pressing and confirming the bid button.